KarinAlbiez0910/fizzbuzz_app/README.md

 dictionaries into one dictionary structure and all of the combined dictionaries are appended to a list called all_elements.

-The API is generated via the Flask and Flask_Restful Frameworks and the following endpoints are implemented:
+The API is generated via the Flask and Flask-Restful Frameworks and the following endpoints are implemented:

-1. api.add_resource(FizzBuzzEntitities, '/fizzbuzz-entities')
+1. api.add_resource(FizzBuzzEntitities, '/fizzbuzz-entities'):

 Configured to access the first ten fizzbuzz entities:

 ![](./fizzbuzz_entities_request.jpg)

-api.add_resource(FizzBuzz, '/fizzbuzz/<int:num>'):
+2. api.add_resource(FizzBuzz, '/fizzbuzz/<int:num>'):

 Configured to access the entity corresponding to the number entered in the variable part of the path, <int:num>: